BIOL275-MSUM/eda-Ethan-Dotzler/README.md

 ## Methods

+For this project, I used R and RStudio to work and edit the data in order to create graphical outputs from the data.
+References for these are in the Literature Cited section.

 To begin, I first downloaded an RStudio library called seqinr, a library that is able to help users visualize data from biological data, such as DNA sequences and FASTA files (Charif and Lobry, 2007).
 Once the